ezweave/console-cartridge-contract/README.md

 As an exercise for the reader, you can find countless articles from all segments of the software world ridiculing just how insidious the OO paradigm has become... and how it's failed.

-Now _functional programming_ (which predates OO) has been growing in popularity with the rise of Node.js, JavaScript (and libraries like `lodash`), Scala, F#, etc. Is it just another bit of snake oil?
+Now _functional programming_ (which predates OO) has been growing in popularity with the rise of Haskell, Node.js, JavaScript (and libraries like `lodash`), Scala, F#, etc. Is it just another bit of snake oil?

 Perhaps.
 But quite a few folks believe that it addresses and better decomposes concepts that OO tries to mask.
 A clever Redditor had a very succinct way of describing this: